andresvanegas19/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 In engineering, redundancy is the duplication of critical components or functions of a system with the intention of increasing reliability of the system, usually in the form of a backup or fail-safe, or to improve actual system performance, such as in the case of GNSS receivers, or multi-threaded computer processing.

+long as the MySQL database server allows the connections over the network, and they have the database credentials.

 ## Single point of failure (SPOF)
  is a part of a system that, if it fails, will stop the entire system from working.